knokbak/srp-auth/README.md

 Really, anywhere you are using usernames and password to authenticate users, you can use SRP!

 **If the connection IS NOT secure:**
 SRP *should* prevent an attacker from determining the user's plain text password.
-The server is *should* also not be able to derive the user's plain text password.
+The server *should* also not be able to derive the user's plain text password.

 **If the connection IS secure:**
 If you are already using a technology such as HTTPS, it is unlikely that SRP will provide any tangible protection against MitM attacks, as HTTPS should do this for you.
 SRP *should* prevent the server from deriving the user's plain text password.